Rockler Free Woodworking Catalog

 ASSEMBLY:

-Drill a hole in each snowman's hand where indicated on pattern - large enough to get a piece of jute through.
+Drill a hole in each snowman's hand where indicated on template - large enough to get a piece of jute through.
 Drill a hole in the top of each one of the blocks.
 Put a piece of jute through each hand, leaving enough slack to tie the blocks to.
 Tie a knot on the back of one hand in the jute - don't tie the other one til you are done in case it needs adjusting.

 Using some thin wire, put the wire through the hole in the top of each block and twist it onto the hanging jute.
 Repeat with all the blocks til they are all attached and say Happy Holidays.
 Now using small pieces of ripped material, position the blocks where you want them and tie a piece of material tightly around the wire and jute, holding the whole block in place.
 Knot the material.
 Repeat for all blocks, using different pieces of material to do this.
 When you are finished, tie a knot in the jute behind the last hand of the snowman.